 Symptoms of Tricuspid Valve Disease

-- Loss of appetite
+- Shortness of breath

 - Swelling in the legs or abdomen